MoGhariebmohamed/alx-low_level_programming/0x0D-preprocessor/README.md

 #!/bin/bash
-this directory for more practice on C programing using maloc, exit and free functions and test it with valgrind
+this directory for more practice on C programing using header files on preprocessing